emberjs/rfcs/text/0000-contextual-helpers.md

 {{my-component format-date=(invoke-helper "moment-format")}} <!-- Invokes helper -->
 ```

-The obvious drawback of this alternative is having two new keywords in ember instead of only one.
+The obvious drawback of this alternative is having two new keywords in Ember instead of one.

-Ideally since the idea of wrapping a component and a helper is very similar, I think that
+Ideally, since the idea of wrapping a component and a helper is very similar, I think that
 this keyword should be used for both components and helpers and replace the existing
 overloaded `component` keyword.
-Perhaps the transition to glimmer-components will open an oportunity window for this.

 # How We Teach This